belaventer/arts-by-bela/README.md

 **Booking System:** A booking system that would disable addition of new commissions, once there was a certain number of commissions open.
 New requests would be either queued or just denied.

-**Stripe Webhooks:** Webhook handling for a robust payment system was not implemented at the moment, but is desired for the next version.

 ## Technologies used

 ### Languages